Distinguished Professor of the Practice

 Dennis Lockhart’s career includes time in the private sector, academia, and government.

-He recently stepped down from the position of president and CEO of the Federal Reserve Bank of Atlanta.
+In 2017, he stepped down after ten years from the position of president and CEO of the Federal Reserve Bank of Atlanta.
 In this role, Lockhart served on the Federal Reserve’s chief monetary policy body, the Federal Open Market Committee (FOMC).
-Within the Federal Reserve System, he chaired the Conference of Presidents for his final two years and earlier chaired the Information Technology Oversight Committee.

-Before becoming a central banker, Lockhart was a member of the faculty of Georgetown University’s Walsh School of Foreign Service where he chaired the Masters program’s concentrations in global commerce and finance and international business–government relations.
-He taught courses focused on global business strategy, international finance and investment, project finance, and business-government relations.
+Before becoming a central banker, Lockhart was a member of the faculty of Georgetown University’s Walsh School of Foreign Service where he chaired the Masters program concentrations in global commerce and finance and international business–government relations.
 He also was an adjunct professor at Johns Hopkins University’s School of Advanced International Studies.
-Simultaneously, he was chairman of the Small Enterprise Assistance Funds, a sponsor of emerging markets venture capital/private equity funds.
+He was simultaneously chairman of the Small Enterprise Assistance Funds, a sponsor of emerging markets venture capital/private equity funds.

 Earlier he was managing partner of a boutique private investment firm with activity in Africa and Latin America and president of Heller International Group, a financial firm with activities in commercial finance in Europe, Asia, and Latin America.
 In 2000, he chaired the Advisory Committee of the U.S. Export-Import Bank.